 Renfe services from Madrid and Barcelona pass through San Sebastián–Donostia, a 10-minute drive from the hotel.
 Make sure you get tickets for a direct service, which takes around 5-and-a-half hours from either city.
 Travelling on a slower, connecting route will drastically extend the length of your journey.

-It’s easy enough to get into the city centre by bus or cab, so you won’t necessarily need your own car (if you do want to hire, however, the Smith24 team can arrange it).
-There’s underground parking at the hotel.
+Just under 5k away, tt’s easy enough to get into the city centre by bus or cab, so you won’t necessarily need your own car (if you do want to hire, however, the Smith24 team can arrange it).
+Parking at the hotel is free.

 Worth getting out of bed for

 Overlooking the leafy canopy of the Miramón Forest, the hotel feels a world away from the bustling city centre – even if it’s only a short bus ride away.
 The placid surroundings and calming, wood-clad interiors are quick to bring on a state of bliss, but you’ll get there even quicker with one of the yoga classes, held in a minimalistic studio with double-height windows facing the forest.
 Once you’ve limbered up, ascend to the rooftop to reward your efforts with a healthy dose of vitamin D, lounging by the pool with a freshly squeezed juice from the bar.
 With the forest right on the doorstep, you couldn't ask for a better spot for strolling or cycling.
-The hotel has a fully equipped bike room with storage space, meaning you can bring your own two wheels or rent an electric bike during your stay.
 Down on the coast, go for a walk along curving Concha Bay, the most famous of San Sebastián’s beaches.
 At the far end is the Parque de Miramar, a leafy hillside that’s peppered with some of the city's’ finest historic mansions.
 For the best sea views, head to the summit of Monte Igueldo, reached by a wooden funicular running since 1912.
 At its foot is Ondarreta beach, where you’ll find the Peine al Viento, a trio of pink-granite sculptures by celebrated Basque artist Eduardo Chillida.